Leveraged buyout of Electronic Arts: Electronic Arts

-Electronic Arts is an American video game company founded in the 1982 by Trip Hawkins, a former Apple employee.
+Electronic Arts is an American video game company founded in 1982 by Trip Hawkins, a former Apple employee.
 The company initially received financial support from venture capital firms, including Kleiner Perkins and Sequoia Capital.
-Prior to the announcement of the leveraged buyout, Electronic Arts's financial results were largely dependent on the profits from its most successful franchises, EA Sports FC (2023–present) and Madden NFL (1988–present), and the expected release of Battlefield 6 (2025).
-The company lowered its financial outlook earlier that year amid reported contractions in demand for soccer-related games.
-Electronic Arts reported financial statements slightly surpassing expectations in the first quarter, but forecast net profits below expectations, citing uncertain demand amid a tightening economic environment.
+Prior to the announcement of the leveraged buyout, Electronic Arts's financial results were largely dependent on the profits from its most successful franchises, EA Sports FC (1994–present) and Madden NFL (1988–present), and the then-upcoming release of Battlefield 6, which launched in October 2025.
+In early 2025, the company revised its financial forecast downward due to declining demand for soccer-themed video games.
+Electronic Arts reported first-quarter financial results that slightly exceeded expectations but projected lower-than-expected net profits, citing uncertain demand and a weakening economic outlook.

 Leveraged buyouts and investors

-A leveraged buyout is an acquisition that primarily involves the use of leverage, or the use of borrowed funds, and the incorporation of private equity to fund the remainder of the acquisition.
-Buyouts allow investors to seek changes in the pursuit of greater profits and resell companies at a higher price.
-The market for large leveraged buyouts significantly weakened after the 2008 financial crisis; the stock market crash following U.S. president Donald Trump's announcement of global tariffs in 2025 complicated attempted acquisitions and corporate deals.
+A leveraged buyout is a type of acquisition in which the buyer uses a significant amount of borrowed money, often combined with private equity, to purchase a company.
+The goal is typically to improve the company's performance and later sell it at a profit.
+The market for large leveraged buyouts significantly weakened after the 2008 financial crisis; the stock market crash following U.S. president Donald Trump's announcement of global tariffs in 2025 complicated attempted acquisitions and corporate deals, although surging stock prices and optimism about approval of deals by federal regulators have led investors to reconsider large transactions.

-The consortium of investors seeking to purchase Electronic Arts involved the Public Investment Fund—a sovereign wealth fund operated by the government of Saudi Arabia, the private equity firm Silver Lake, and the investment firm Affinity Partners.
-The Public Investment Fund had a ten percent stake in Electronic Arts prior to the announcement and had other investments in the video game industry, including a direct stake in Take-Two Interactive and a separate video game investment company, Savvy Games Group.
-Affinity Partners was founded by the businessman Jared Kushner, who is Trump's son-in-law; the company's investors include the Public Investment Fund, a relationship that drew criticism from Kushner's prior role in seeking Arab–Israeli normalization in Trump's first term.
+A group of investors interested in acquiring Electronic Arts included the Public Investment Fund of Saudi Arabia (PIF), private equity firm Silver Lake, and investment firm Affinity Partners.
+At the time, PIF already held a 10% stake in Electronic Arts and had additional investments in the video game industry, including shares in Take-Two Interactive and ownership of Savvy Games Group.
+Affinity Partners was founded by the businessman Jared Kushner, who is Trump's son-in-law; the company's investors include PIF, a relationship that drew criticism from Kushner's prior role in seeking Arab–Israeli normalization in Trump's first term.